 To delete a folder or a document:

-To delete a selected document or folder from the SharePoint server, right-click the item and select Delete, or use the keyboard shortcut Delete.
+To delete a selected document or folder from SharePoint, Teams or OneDrive, right-click the item and select Delete, or use the keyboard shortcut Delete.
 If you delete a folder, all contents inside the folder are removed.
 Deleted items are moved to the SharePoint site's Recycle Bin.
 You can restore deleted items from the Recycle Bin, which is available from SharePoint's Web interface.